svraka/teroszt/README.md

-# teroszt – Magyarországon használt területi osztályozások adattáblái
+# teroszt – An R package with data for Hungarian administrative and statistical divisions

 <!-- badges: start -->